neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components/react-styled-components.md

 `;
 ```

-If you want to set several CSS properties based on the same prop, you can use the `css` helper function:
+If you want to set several CSS properties based on the same prop, you can use the `css` helper:

 ```js
 const StyledList = styled.ul`